 How to Make Iced Tea

-Step Three: Make a double strength infusion by steeping your tea for the amount of time shown below using half the amount of water you would normally use when making hot tea.
+Make a double strength infusion by steeping your tea for the amount of time shown below using half the amount of water you would normally use when making hot tea.
 The double strength infusion is important because later you will be pouring over ice, this way the tea doesn’t get watered down.

 Keep in mind that brewing your tea too long can extract an undesirable bitterness from the leaves, so steeping time does matter!
 For a stronger brew, don’t steep longer, just use more tea.

 - Green & White: 2-3 minutes

 - Black & Pu-Erh: 3-5 minutes